CERT: Finding Performance Issues in Database Systems Through the Lens of Cardinality Estimation: Approach

-\Autoref{lst:struequ} shows a pair of query plans.
+Even for similar queries, DBMSs may create significantly different query plans.
+In such cases, the estimated cardinalities might be calculated in different ways, and thus result in false alarms. \Autoref{lst:struequ} shows an example of this problem.
 The only difference between the two queries in lines 8--9 is that \lstinline{FULL JOIN} is used in the first query and \lstinline{RIGHT JOIN} is used in the second query.
-The estimated rows of them are 2 and 3 respectively.
+Their estimated cardinalities are 2 and 3 respectively.
 Based on rule 4 alone, this discrepancy would constitute a performance issue; however, consider the query plans in \Autoref{lst:struequ}.
 In lines 11--18, the left part is the query plan of the first query, and the right part is that of the second query.
 For the first query with \lstinline{FULL JOIN}, the sequence of operations is \lstinline{filter, cross join, scan, scan} in which the operation \lstinline{filter} is applied \emph{after} the operation \lstinline{cross join}.
 For the second query with \lstinline{RIGHT JOIN}, the sequence of operations is \lstinline{cross join, scan, filter, scan}, in which the operation \lstinline{filter} is applied \emph{before} the operation \lstinline{cross join}.
 The difference is due to a SQL optimization mechanism called \emph{predicate pushdown}~\cite{levy1994query}, which moves a filter to be executed before joining two tables and is applied in the second query.
-The predicate pushdown does not affect the final result, but can reduce the number of rows to be joined in the operation \lstinline{RIGHT JOIN}, which is more efficient.
+The predicate pushdown does not affect the final result, but can reduce the estimated cardinalities to be joined in the operation \lstinline{RIGHT JOIN}, which is more efficient.
 However, because the predicate is pushed down, the structure of the query plans changes.
-Therefore, the numbers of estimated rows are calculated in a different manner than that of the first query and we consider the number of rows estimated by the two query plans as incomparable.
-In \Autoref{lst:struequ}, the estimated rows of both operations \lstinline{FULL JOIN} and \lstinline{RIGHT JOIN} are calculated as the sum of the estimated rows in the last step and the operation \lstinline{filter} is calculated as one-third of the estimated rows in the last step.
-The number of estimated rows of the first query plan is calculated by $(2 + 4) / 3 = 2$, while that of the second query plan is calculated by $4 / 3 + 2 =3$.
+Therefore, the estimated cardinalities are calculated in a different manner than that of the first query, and the developers consider the estimated cardinalities of both query plans as incomparable.\footnote{\url{https://github.com/cockroachdb/cockroach/issues/89060}} In \Autoref{lst:struequ}, the estimated cardinalities of both operations \lstinline{FULL JOIN} and \lstinline{RIGHT JOIN} are calculated as the sum of the estimated cardinalities in the last step and the operation \lstinline{filter} is calculated as one-third of the estimated cardinalities in the last step.
+The estimated cardinality of the first query plan is calculated by $(2 + 4) / 3 = 2$, while that of the second query plan is calculated by $4 / 3 + 2 =3$.